zyedidia/get/README.md

 # Configuration

-Eget can be configured using a TOML file located at `~/.eget.toml` or it will fallback to the expected `XDG_CONFIG_HOME` directory of your os.
+Eget can be configured using a TOML file located at `~/.eget.toml` or it will fallback to `eget/eget.toml` under the expected `XDG_CONFIG_HOME` directory of your OS eg.
+`~/.config/eget/eget.toml`.
 Alternatively, the configuration file can be located in the same directory as the Eget binary or the path specified with the environment variable `EGET_CONFIG`.

 Both global settings can be configured, as well as setting on a per-repository basis.